Yrekcaz/Keno-Core/Scripts/Keno/README.md

 `ProceedTrue` is for waiting until the user chooses an option `choice` temporarily stores what the user chose on an interface that had several options.
 Usually paired with `ProceedTrue`

+# KNOWN ISSUES
+If you play rock paper scissors after he had been asleep or reading previously, chosing an option (rock, paper, or scissors) will cause weird behaviour.
+Any help fixing this would be extremely appreciated.